jd1378/vue-sticky-element/README.md

 </template>
 ```

-### Important Note

-This component uses [scroll-threshold](https://www.npmjs.com/package/v-scroll-threshold) under the hood, make sure it is installed with it's default name if you are importing this component directly

 ### Default behaviour

 This component wraps the default slot of it with a fixed height div and makes the element stick to top of screen (out of view) using `position: fixed` whenever user scrolls past the element completely. then shows the element again if the user scrolls up a bit with a fast transition.